 Promotion to Study Semester 4.
-Travel requirement
+Travel requirement.

-NURS 236-6 CONSOLIDATED PRACTICE EXPERIENCE II (SPRING, 6 WEEKS)
+NURS 230 CONSOLIDATED PRACTICE EXPERIENCE II (SPRING, 6 WEEKS)

-In this consolidated practice experience, opportunities are provided to develop caring relationships with individuals and families experiencing increasingly complex episodic health challenges.
-Participants have opportunities to consolidate learning from first and second year of the program in a variety of settings.
+In this consolidated practice experience, opportunities are provided to develop caring relationships for the purpose of healing and health promotion with individuals and families experiencing increasingly complex chronic and episodic health challenges.
+The community and society are considered as contextual influences on the promotion of health for the individual and the family.
+Participants have opportunities to consolidate learning from the first and second year of the program in a variety of settings.